Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 2. Init your task.
 3. Init a :class:`flash.core.trainer.Trainer` (or a `Lightning Trainer <https://pytorch-lightning.readthedocs.io/en/stable/trainer.html>`_).
 4. Call :func:`flash.core.trainer.Trainer.fit` with your data set.
-5. Use your finetuned model for predictions
+5. Use your trained model for predictions

 -----